airportyh/deep-zoom-debugger/README.md

 * optimization: fitbox - straight calculation, no need to do binary search for fixed width fonts
 * optimization: smartly avoid render code if box is off screen
 * implement variable display for composite types (arrays and dictionaries)
-* make it work for multiple call expressions on a single line
 * integrate it into language runtime so can conviniently use it
 * display screenshot next to each line, or visually on a timeline in some way
 * display the skipped lines in a different color??
+* show return values for call exprs (done)
+* make it work for multiple call expressions on a single line (done)
 * code clean up: for finding call exprs, do it per line (done)
 * display function parameters initial value (done)
 * how to remove jiggling? (artifact of the fit text/fit box algorithms) (done)